exyi/coberec/docs/thesis/internals.md

 All expressions and metadata types have a ToString method that produces a string representation.
 Not only does it help with error messages, debuggers will invoke the ToString and show it as a variable tooltip.
 Also, for printf-style debugging (or, Console.WriteLine in .NET), the ToString is very useful.
-We try to keep the representation reasonably concise while being clear about types which is a compromise.
+We try to keep the representation reasonably concise while being clear about types.
-For example, constants are formatted as `{value}:{type}` - `100:int` for integers.
+That is a compromise -- for example, constants are formatted as `{value}:{type}` (`100:int` for integers).
 Often the details are not necessary, but since the string representation is mostly going to be used for debugging the problematic cases, it seems better to be explicit.

 There is still a number of things that can be done to improve error messages and the string representation of the expressions.